skyfielders/python-skyfield/skyfield/documentation/positions.rst

   We see the Sun where it was 8 minutes ago,
   Jupiter where it was more than a half hour ago, and Neptune where it was about four hours ago.

+..
+TODO put this below
    The word “astrometric” is Greek for “star measure” because it’s the position where you would draw the target body on a star chart.

 * An :class:`Apparent` position is computed
-  by calling the :meth:`~Astrometric.apparent()` method of an astrometric position.
+  by calling an astrometric position’s :meth:`~Astrometric.apparent()` method.
-  This applies two real-world effects of relativity that slightly shift everything in the night sky: the aberration of light produced by the Earth’s own motion through space, and gravitational deflection from masses like the Sun and Jupiter and the Earth itself.
+  This applies two real-world effects of relativity that slightly shift everything in the night sky: the aberration of light produced by the observer’s own motion through space, and the gravitational deflection of light from masses like the Sun and Jupiter and the Earth itself.
   The result is an “apparent” position telling you where the target will really “appear” in tonight’s sky —